hamidreza-s/hamidreza-s.github.io/_posts/2016-02-09-erlang-scheduler-details.markdown

 ## Erlang Scheduling

 Erlang as a real-time platform for multitasking uses Preemptive Scheduling.
 The responsibility of an Erlang scheduler is selecting a [Process](http://erlang.org/doc/reference_manual/processes.html) and executing their code.
 It also does Garbage Collection and Memory Management.
 The factor of selecting a process for execution is based on their priority level which is configurable per process and in each priority level processes are scheduled in a round robin fashion.
-In the other hand the factor of preempting a process from execution is based on a certain number of **Reductions** since the last time it was selected for execution, regardless of its priority level.
+On the other hand the factor of preempting a process from execution is based on a certain number of **Reductions** since the last time it was selected for execution, regardless of its priority level.
 The reduction is a counter per process that is normally incremented by one for each function call.
 It is used for preempting processes and context switching them when the counter of a process reaches the maximum number of reductions.
 For example in Erlang/OTP R12B this maximum number was 2000 reductions.

 The scheduling of tasks in Erlang has a long history.
 It has been changing over the time.
 These changes were affected by the changes in SMP (Symmetric Multi-Processing) feature of Erlang.